osg-htc/user-school-2023/docs/materials/osg/part1-ex3-submit-osg.md

     to get the unique set of location coordinates:

         :::console
-        user@login04 $ cat location-*.out | sort | uniq
+        $ cat location-*.out | sort | uniq

 ## Mapping your jobs

-As before, you will be using <https://www.mapcustomizer.com/> to visualize where your jobs have landed in the OSG.
+As before, you will be using <https://www.mapcustomizer.com/> to visualize where your jobs have landed in the OSPool.
 Copy and paste the collated results from your job output into the Bulk Entry area.
 You can omit the `0, 0` line, because it will not be mapped.
 Where did your jobs end up?
-This exercise gives you a small sense of the scope of the OSG’s Open Science Pool!
+This exercise gives you a small sense of the scope of the Open Science Pool!

 ## Next exercise

-Once completed, move onto the next exercise: [Hardware Differences in the OSG](part1-ex4-hardware-diffs.md)
+Once completed, move onto the next exercise: [Hardware Differences in the OSPool](part1-ex4-hardware-diffs.md)

 ## Extra Challenge: Cleaning up your submit directory